Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers project a competitive game between MAC rivals when the Northern Illinois Huskies (2-2, 0-0 MAC) host the Eastern Michigan Eagles (3-1, 0-0 MAC) on Saturday, October 2, 2021 at Brigham Field at Huskie Stadium.
-Eastern Michigan is a 2.5-point underdogs.
-The over/under is set at 60.5.
+Oddsmakers project a tight game when the Northern Illinois Huskies (2-2, 0-0 MAC) host the Eastern Michigan Eagles (3-1, 0-0 MAC) on Saturday, October 2, 2021 in a matchup between MAC rivals at Brigham Field at Huskie Stadium.
+Northern Illinois is favored by 2.5 points.
+This game has an over/under of 60 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.